-Typically, they will have 55 to 60 minutes to complete their work and submit it to mocktrial@okbar.org via email.
+At the conclusion of the trial, the courtroom journalist will have 24 hours to complete their work and submit it to mtjudy02@aol.com via email.

 Articles must be sent as attachments to the email, not in the body of the email itself, and must be in Word or.pdf format.